BenevolentBactrians/Greenfield/README.md

   ## Synopsis

-Hump Day is a weekly task manager and productivity tool that helps users crate and view daily tasks and track their progress.
+Hump Day is a weekly task manager and productivity tool that helps users create and view daily tasks and track their progress.

-Users can create tasks with a specific date and time range, add them to their weekly overview and mark tasks as completed or deleted.

-Throughout the week, users can track their own progress adding and completing tasks by checking their progress chart.
+Throughout the week, users can create tasks with a specific date and time range, add them to their weekly overview and mark tasks as completed or deleted.
+Then they can track their own progress adding and completing tasks by checking their progress chart.

 Additional tools include:
 - Note pad for easy addition of notes